JHUAPL-ICAM/HomePage/README.md

     MARCA -- Android application that reads FIPS 201 SmartCards.

-If you are interested in using this software please send an email to <insert email address> to request access to the source code.
+If you are interested in using this software please send an email to {insert email address} to request access to the source code.

 Thanks,